-B. Scope of the paper
+1.B Scope of the technical paper

-The interplay and scales of climate hazards and processes result in various forms of loss and damage, which are often categorized as economic and non-economic losses in the work of the Warsaw International Mechanism for Loss and Damage.
-Non-economic losses refer to a broad range of losses that are not easily quantifiable in financial terms or commonly traded in markets.
-These losses are additional to the loss of property, infrastructure, or agricultural production and revenue that can result from the impacts of the adverse effects of climate change.
-Non-economic losses may affect individuals (e.g. loss of life, health, or mobility), society (e.g. loss of territory, cultural heritage, Indigenous or local knowledge, languages or societal or cultural identity) or the environment (e.g. loss of biodiversity or ecosystem services).
+The interplay and scale of climate hazards and processes result in various forms of loss and damage, which are often categorized as economic losses and NELs in the work of the WIM.
+NELs refer to a broad range of losses that are not easily quantifiable in financial terms or commonly traded in markets.
+These losses are additional to the loss of property, infrastructure, or agricultural production and revenue that can result from the adverse effects of climate change.
+NELs may affect individuals (e.g. loss of life, health or mobility), society (e.g. loss of territory, cultural heritage, Indigenous or local knowledge, societal or cultural identity) or the environment (e.g. loss of biodiversity or ecosystem services).

-This paper seeks to provide examples of how countries and communities are responding to key types of non-economic losses including 1) loss of biodiversity and ecosystem services, 2) loss of territory and habitability, and 3) loss of cultural heritage (tangible and intangible).
-These types of losses are the focus of this paper, however they are not meant to be exhaustive and do not cover all non-economic losses, such as, for example, the loss of health.
-This paper endeavours to showcase a wide range of examples, being cognizant of regional representation and representation at all levels of action, but does not provide an exhaustive description of examples of actions addressing non-economic losses.
-The case studies refereed to throughout the paper, along with literature, are selected examples to illustrate the above selected types of non-economic losses and actions taken to address such losses.
+This technical paper seeks to provide examples of how countries and communities are responding to the following key types of NELs: 1) loss of biodiversity and ecosystem services; 2) loss of territory and habitability; and, 3) loss of cultural heritage (tangible and intangible).
+While these types of losses are the focus of this paper, they are not meant to be exhaustive and do not cover all primary losses, such as the loss of health.
+Similarly, the coverage of cascading or secondary losses arising from these key types of losses is limited.
+This paper endeavours to showcase a wide range of examples, being cognizant of regional representation and representation at all levels of action, but does not exhaustively describe actions to address NELs.
+The case studies referred to throughout the paper, along with literature, are selected examples to illustrate the above selected types of NELs and actions taken to address such losses.

-The Executive Committee called for submissions of case studies in February 2024 to inform the development of this paper.
-Twenty-two submissions were received by April 2024 containing information on approaches concerning loss of biodiversity and ecosystem services, loss of territory and habitability, and loss of cultural heritage (tangible and intangible).
-In addition, the thirty-eight case studies submitted to the Transitional Committee in 20236 were analysed.
-The set of case studies collectively cover the American, African, Asian, European and Pacific regions.
-In addition, numerous cases were drawn from UNESCO's work on cultural heritage specifically for the analysis on cultural heritage.
-They present diverse aspects of integrating key non-economic losses considerations in policies and planning, immediate or early response efforts, long-term resilience efforts for irreversible non-economic losses, and engaging those that are at the forefront of climate change.
+The Executive Committee called for submissions of case studies in February 2024 to inform the development of this paper.6 Twenty-two submissions were received by April 2024 containing information on approaches concerning loss of biodiversity and ecosystem services, loss of territory and habitability, and loss of cultural heritage (tangible and intangible).
+In addition, 38 case studies submitted to the Transitional Committee in 20237 were analysed.
+The set of case studies collectively covers the American, African, Asian, European and Pacific regions.
+Numerous cases were also drawn from UNESCO's work on cultural heritage specifically for the analysis of cultural heritage in this paper.
+Together they highlight the diverse aspects of integrating key NELs considerations into policies and planning, immediate or early response efforts, long-term resilience efforts for irreversible NELs, and engaging those at the forefront of climate change.
 To inform this paper, the case studies were supplemented by complementary desktop research.